KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

 This repository contains scripts and data to repeat the analyses in Blaabjerg et al.:
 XXX

+## Execution
+Execute the pipeline using `src/run_pipeline.py`.<br>
+This main script will call other scripts in the `src` directory to train, validate and test the SSEmb model as described in the paper.

 ## Downloads
 Data related to the paper can be download here: [https://zenodo.org/records/10362251](https://zenodo.org/records/10362251).<br>
 The directory contains the folding subdirectories:<br>